Jump to:

 Henna for Hair

-If you get body art quality henna from one of the suppliers on this site, you can be certain that your henna does NOT have PPD or metallic salts in it!
+If you get body art quality henna from mehandi.com, you can be certain that your henna does NOT have PPD or metallic salts in it!
+We send our henna to be tested at an independent laboratory to make certain it is absolutely pure.
 The countries who produce pre-mixed henna for hair dye often have lax regulations regarding cosmetic ingredient labeling, so do not have to list their ingredients.
 If a US company imports pre-mixed henna hair dye from another country, they can repackage and resell it with that inaccurate and misleading labeling.
 If you have a reaction to a pre-mixed henna for hair, you may be allergic to an unlisted ingredient, such as metallic salts, another plant powder, or PPD.
-Buy only body art quality henna if you want to be certain you're getting top quality pure henna without synthetic dyes or unlisted ingredients!

 References: